-The most common faults are –
+The most common causes are –

 - The plumbing at the new house drains into a connection on the u-bend under the sink, and a blanking piece has been fitted which needs removing

-- Some obstruction, that was already inside the washing machine somewhere has become dislodged and gone into the pump
+- Some obstruction, that was already inside the washing machine somewhere has become dislodged and gone into the pump during transit

 - A wire has come off the pump during transit or some other damage has occurred